crystal-money/money/README.md

 - A `Money` class to represent amounts and their currencies.
 - A flexible `Money::Currency` class for all your currency info needs.
 - A growing list of 200+ supported currencies (metals, fiat, cryptocurrencies).
-- `BigDecimal`-based values—no more floating point rounding headaches!
+- `BigDecimal`-based values — i.e. no more floating point rounding headaches!
 - Easy APIs for currency exchange.
 - Multiple exchange rate providers (use built-in or roll your own).
-- Formatting and parsing money values.
+- Comprehensive support for formatting and parsing money values.
+- Mathematical operations on `Money` objects:
+  - Arithmetic: addition, subtraction, multiplication, division, etc.
   - Rounding and truncation helpers.
+  - Allocation and splitting.
+- Money ranges.
 - JSON/YAML serialization and deserialization support.
+- Extensible architecture of exchange rate providers and stores.

 ## Installation